 investment performance.

-The Investment Committee recognises that short-term fluctuations may cause variations in performance; the Investment Committee intends to evaluate the Investment Adviser’s performance from a long-term perspective.
+The Finance, Audit and Investment Committee recognises that short-term fluctuations may cause variations in performance; the Investment Committee intends to evaluate the Investment Adviser’s performance from a long-term perspective.

 Investment Manager Review

-Investment Advisers shall be formally reviewed by the Investment Committee every five years.
+Investment Advisers shall be formally reviewed by the Finance, Audit and Investment Committee every five years.

 Significant underperformance of the Investment Manager against both the investment objectives and/or the appropriate composite benchmarks for the agreed asset allocation may result in the Investment Manager termination prior to the scheduled three year review.